oaworks/oa-works/src/about/values.md

 meta_description: "What we stand for and what inspires our work."
 ---

 We express them in what we build, for whom, and how.
-They’re why we choose open source, community and not-for-profit ownership, and an ethical business model.
+They’re why we choose open-source, community and not-for-profit ownership, and an ethical business model.